Riverscapes/arcGNAT/About-GNAT-Projects.md

 ## Inputs

-The only input the GNAT project is a stream network.
+The only input for a GNAT project is a stream network dataset.

 MetaData